googlesamples/android-play-games-in-motion/docs/src/programmers_guide/audio.md

-Because players can choose any background music from their favourite app, we need to be able to lower the volume of any audio from other apps before we can play our own, and return the volume level of those audio to previous levels once we are done.
+Because players can choose any background music from their favourite app, we need to be able to lower the volume of any audio from other apps before we can play our own.
+We return the volume level of those audio to previous levels once we are done.
 We manage this by properly implementing Android Audio Focus.
 Please review the [Managing Audio Focus][] page if you are not familiar with it.